Saleemullahkhan2002/online-book-store/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+                  //**Description**//

-his Flutter application is an online book store that allows users to explore a collection of books, view book details, and add books to their shopping cart.
+This Flutter application is an online book store that allows users to explore a collection of books, view book details, and add books to their shopping cart.
 The app fetches book data from the Wolne Lektury API, providing a diverse range of literary works.

     Features
 Browse Books: Explore a vast collection of books from various genres and epochs.
 Book Details: View detailed information about each book, including the title, author, genre, and cover image.
 Shopping Cart: Add books to your shopping cart for future purchase.